HBO Max: Australia and New Zealand

-Southeast Asia, India, Hong Kong, and Taiwan
+Southeast Asia, Hong Kong, Macau, Mongolia, and Taiwan

-In June 2021, WarnerMedia appointed a managing director for the launch of HBO Max in eight territories across Southeast Asia and the exploration of the possibilities to launch HBO Max in the Indian market.
+In June 2021, WarnerMedia appointed a managing director for the launch of HBO Max in eight territories across Southeast Asia.

+In 2023, HBO Max was planned to launch in selected Southeast Asian countries and Hong Kong and Taiwan, but the launch was postponed until late 2024.
+Finally, the service launched as Max in Malaysia, Indonesia, Thailand, Singapore, the Philippines, Hong Kong, and Taiwan on November 19, 2024, replacing the HBO Go Asia services.
+The service later expanded to the remaining Southeast Asian countries (except Vietnam), as well as Macau and Mongolia on October 15, 2025.

+HBO Max was launched in Vietnam on June 16, 2026, replacing the former HBO Go services.

+India and South Asia

+In June 2021, HBO Max has begun the exploration of the possibilities to launch HBO Max in the Indian market.
 Warner Bros.
 Discovery India decided to premiere their HBO Max original programming, including their original films, on Amazon Prime Video.
 It later started to gradually migrate to Viacom18's JioCinema from May 13, 2023 onwards and finished by late 2023.
 On February 14, 2025, JioCinema merged with Disney+ Hotstar to form JioHotstar which integrates HBO contents that were previously on JioCinema.

-Originally, HBO Max was planned to launch in Southeast Asia, but was halted.
-Instead, it launched as Max in Malaysia, Indonesia, Thailand, Singapore, Philippines, Hong Kong, and Taiwan on November 19, 2024, replacing the HBO Go Asia services.
+On April 15, 2026, HBO Max was introduced as an integrated brand hub within JioHotstar in India, consolidating content from HBO, Warner Bros., DC, the Wizarding World, Max Originals, and selected Cartoon Network titles into a single platform, while Discovery+ remains available as a standalone service.

+On September 15, 2025, WBD announced that HBO Max would be launched as a standalone service in Bangladesh, Pakistan, Nepal, and Sri Lanka on October 15, 2025.
+It later expanded to Bhutan and the Maldives on March 26, 2026.

 Japan

 In Japan, U-Next reached a deal to carry HBO and HBO Max original programs in Japan beginning on April 1, 2021.
 This replaced a previous deal between HBO and Amazon Prime Video Japan.
 This deal between Warner Bros.
 Discovery and U-Next was renewed in March 2023, making the streaming service the home of HBO content in the country in a "multi-year" deal between the two.
 On September 18, 2024, Warner Bros.
 Discovery signed an exclusive partnership agreement with U-Next.
-The deal will allow Max to launch within the U-Next system featuring a library of more than 2,500 works and 16,000 episodes from 8 brands including HBO, Max Originals, Harry Potter, DC, Warner Bros., Cartoon Network, Discovery Channel, and Animal Planet.
-It officially launched on September 25, 2024, at 2:00 p.m.
+The deal allows Max to launch within the U-Next system featuring a library of more than 2,500 works and 16,000 episodes from 8 brands including HBO, Max Originals, Harry Potter, DC, Warner Bros., Cartoon Network, Discovery Channel, and Animal Planet.
+It officially launched on September 25, 2024.
+Starting on October 1, 2026, the HBO Max library would move to Hulu and Amazon Prime Video.